wrvarun-96/Finetuned_LLaMA3.2-11B-Vison-Model_and_Inference_vLLM/README.md

 - **Ask questions about the image.**
 - **Receive AI-generated diagnoses using vLLM inference.**

+### Chainlit - Model Inference on Radiology Images
+    Below is a screenshot showing the inference output of the fine-tuned LLaMA-3.2-11B-Vision model on a radiology X-ray image.

 ## 🏆 Results & Performance

 - **Fine-tuned LLaMA 3.2 Vision** on `unsloth/Radiology_mini`